Maine could let asylum seekers work earlier than the rest of the nation

 As it stands, people claiming asylum in the United States must wait 180 days or longer for their application to be processed.
 If the federal government does grant Maine that exemption, it would allow asylum seekers in the state to start working while their application is being processed.

-The difference would mean hundreds of new Mainers contributing income, Senator Brakey said.
+The difference would mean hundreds of new Mainers contributing income, Brakey said.

 As a Republican, Brakey said he hasn't seen many in his party or across the aisle opposed to letting asylum seekers work while their application is being processed.